joelcrouch/ReactProjectBlog/src/projectPosts/sprint2_social_post.md

 ### 2. **Basic Instrumentation Is Essential**
 - Added timing and logging from day one
-- Structured logs with context (stage, node, chunk) make debugging 10× faster
+- Structured logs with context (stage, node, chunk) make debugging 10× fasterA
+- Adding even more logging features mght be even more useful for debugging, or use an even fancier dash(looking at you, Splunk),
-- Don't need fancy dashboards yet — basic metrics and logs get you 80% there
+- Don't need fancy dashboards yet — basic metrics and logs get you 80% there..
+Splunk might be useful here.
+The free version is easily picked up, and the dashboards are pretty easy to make.

 ### 3. **Distributed Coordination Is Hard**
 - Orchestrator took 3 rewrites to get stage transitions right
 - Error propagation across stages is tricky (when to retry vs fail?)
-- Queue management is powerful but requires careful tuning

 ### 4. **The Code Quality Shows In Tests**
 - Processing workers: 92% coverage (cleanest code)